buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/building-blocks-cnb.md

 exit 0
 ```

-These two files are now executable `detect` and `build` scripts.
+These two files are executable `detect` and `build` scripts.
 You are now able to use this buildpack.

 ### Using your buildpack with `pack`